I interrupt the usual community news and highlights to give you some useful insight.

 In this industry, you wont make it if you don't take risks.
 You have to be brave enough to put yourself out there, meet new people and go places you have never gone before.
 Sometimes you have to grant favors, to establish trust amongst you peers.
 But don't be afraid to put your foot down when it comes to whats most important: YOU.

-Ask yourself: Is it worth the time?
-Will doing this gig help build my portfolio?
-A newcomer in entertainment cant expect to work with top celebrities right away.
+with top celebrities right away.
 As a newbie be prepared to do allot of free labor.
 Just make sure every move you make worth your time and effort.

 Its OK to let people know what you expect from them, what they are doing wrong, or most importantly to say NO if that's how you feel.
 Make sure they understand your time is valuable, time means money and you mean business.
 These are valuable lesson you learn, sadly for me through trial and error.
 I hope this advice will help you in your journey.
 Be safe, be wise, and never give up till you reach the top.